Sectarianism and minorities in the Syrian civil war: Current situation

 In 2017, the SDF controlled around 25% of Syria.
 The hold on these territories by the SDF was firm until Turkey launched an offensive in October 2019.
 Turkey's operation was aimed to create a 'safe zone' in Syria in order to push back the YPG (which Turkey sees as a terrorist organization) and relocate Syrian refugees.
-This offensive has resulted in significant territorial loss for the SDF, under which key cities like Tel Abyad and Ras Al-Ayn.
+This offensive has resulted in significant territorial loss for the SDF, under which key cities like Tell Abyad and Ras al-Ayn.
 Even though the United States supported the Kurds to fight IS back in 2014, when Erdogan told President Trump Turkey would begin with its cross-border operation to secure the safe-zone, President Trump said that the US troops would not get involved in this conflict.
 On 13 October 2019, the Turkish offensive began with air strikes and shelling, resulting in over 13.000 people to flee the area.
 With Kurdish forces concentrating on defending itself against Turkey, hundreds of IS-fighters and people suspected to have links with IS escaped from the camps in this affected area in which they had been held.
 Currently, north-eastern Syria is divided by SDF-controlled areas, the Syrian regime forces, opposition militia and Turkish forces.